captainrobbo/wikijstest/manuals/cms/recordingevents.md

 *Recording a Height*
 ![Startrecord](/uploads/recording-field-events/startrecord.png "Startrecord")

-After clicking this button you will be shown the three relevant options:
+After clicking this button you will be shown the four relevant options:

 *Recording Options*
 ![Record](/uploads/recording-field-events/record.png "Record")